chrismcintosh/bolt-pro/README.md

 I have tried to leave the Genesis Framework as untouched as possible.

 #Features
-* Foundation 6 (Grid, Menu, Breadcrumbs, Off-canvas)
+* Foundation 6.3 (Grid, Menu, Breadcrumbs, Off-canvas)
 * Suggested Plugins (Accessibilty Plugins, etc.)
 * Browsersync
 * Compile Sass & Minify
+* Compile JS & Minify

 ##Getting Started with development
 To get started developing make sure you have npm installed and then run `npm install` after the install runs go into assets/gulp/tasks/browsersync.js and put your localhost address in then simply run `gulp` browsersync will take over from there!